10 Murder Mystery Books That Are Criminally Addictive

 What it’s about:

-This modern epistolary novel challenges the reader to solve a murder buried beneath layers of lies, drama, and local theater politics.
+This modern novel challenges the reader to solve a murder buried beneath layers of lies, drama, and local theater politics.
 The deeper you read, the more tangled the relationships become—and the closer you get to uncovering the killer hiding in plain sight.

 More from Janice Hallett: